 Overnight rehab centers aren’t for everyone.
 They are expensive, time-consuming, and they mean you can’t be with your family.

+When choosing the best rehabs in Arizona, it is important to consider the different types of programs available.
 For many patients, intensive outpatient programs, otherwise known as IOPs, are a better option.
-They are more affordable and flexible.
-And they are just as successful as traditional rehab programs.
+IOPs are more affordable and flexible than traditional rehab programs, and they are just as successful.

 The length of treatment differs for each patient.
 Some might even say that treatment is a lifelong journey.